 We start by talking about some of the differences between straight-up prose, and prose tooled for games.
 With role-playing games, this often boils down to the fact that it’s not the writer doing the storytelling — it’s the role-players.
 The writer’s job is to provide the gamers with the tools they need.
 Monte and the hosts cover the roles of world-building, character development, and plotting, and talk a little about the path you might consider if you’re looking to get published in this field.

 If you’re ready to relinquish story control to your readers, if you are prepared to let them breathe life into the places, monsters, and characters you’ve created, this is the episode for you.

-Audiobook Pick-of-the-Week: The Amazing Adventures of Kavalier and Clay, by Michael Chabon, narrated by David Colacci
+Thing of the week: The Amazing Adventures of Kavalier and Clay, by Michael Chabon, narrated by David Colacci.